Tuesday, 2 April 2019

 in the world - wrecked or abandoned in the Falaise Pocket

 Second, to use Clausewitz’s well-known phrase, no battle plan survives contact with the enemy.
 In joint operations, air forces must be prepared to respond flexibly to developments in the land battle; flexibility is, after all, air power’s defining characteristic.
-In Normandy, the anticipated air battle with the German Air Force did not materialise, but Allied ground forces required more air support than originally expected to overcome German resistance, and air plans had to be adapted accordingly.
+In Normandy, the anticipated air battle with the Luftwaffe did not materialise, but Allied ground forces required more air support than originally expected to overcome German resistance, and air plans had to be adapted accordingly.

 This led to one particularly radical departure in the application of offensive air power, when strategic bombers, designed primarily for use against large urban and industrial targets, were employed in direct support of Allied ground offensives.
 In the summer of 1944, there was no doctrine, training or experience which might have prepared the RAF or the USAAF for such operations, and the bombers were by no means perfect battlefield weapons.
 Yet the air forces accepted the task assigned to them, learnt lessons from early operations such as Charnwood and Goodwood, and ultimately played a vital role in the breakout from the lodgement area.